Skip to navigation Skip to content

 Dealing with ABSTUDY customer enquiries about annual Parental Income Test (PIT) reviews

-Creating, updating and ending Parental income Test (PIT) links with dependent student, Australian Apprentice and job seeker recipients or claimants
+Creating, updating and ending Parental Income Test (PIT) links for dependent student, Australian Apprentice and job seeker recipients or claimants

 Linking sibling records with customers/students/Australian Apprentices/job seekers - Parental Income Test (PIT)

-Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) Scheme and Youth Allowance (YA)
+Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) and Youth Allowance (YA)